-Thirty-five years ago today (July 9, 1983), was a memorable day for Ricky Skaggs.
-It was on this day that the singer soared to the top of the charts with his single, ‘Highway 40 Blues,’ from his No. 1 ‘Highways and Heartaches’ album.
+Thirty-five years ago today (July 9, 1983) was a memorable day for Ricky Skaggs: It was on that date that the singer soared to the top of the charts with his single "Highway 40 Blues," from his No. 1 Highways & Heartaches album.

-The song was written by veteran songwriter Larry Cordle, but Skaggs changed one line from "My eyes are filled with bitter tears / Lord, I could use could an ice cold beer" to “Lord, I ain't been home in years,” to accommodate his devoutly Christian parents.
-In his autobiography, ‘Kentucky Traveler,’ he says he never wanted to record a song he wouldn't have felt comfortable singing in front of them.
+"Highway 40 Blues" was written by veteran songwriter Larry Cordle, but Skaggs changed one line from "My eyes are filled with bitter tears / Lord, I could use could an ice-cold beer" to "My eyes are filled with bitter tears / Lord, I ain't been home in years" to accommodate his devoutly Christian parents.
+In his autobiography, Kentucky Traveler, Skaggs says that he never wanted to record a song he wouldn't have felt comfortable singing in front of them.

-‘Highways and Heartaches’ became his first platinum-selling album, and spawned two other No. 1 singles, ‘Heartbroke’ and ‘I Wouldn't Change You If I Could.’
+Highways & Heartaches became Skaggs' first platinum-selling album and spawned two other No. 1 singles, "Heartbroke" and "I Wouldn't Change You If I Could."

-Skaggs performed the song, along with ‘I Wouldn't Change You If I Could,’ on the syndicated TV show, ‘Hee Haw.’
-He included the song on both his 2000 ’16 Biggest Hits’ album, as well as his 2011 double disc ‘The Essential Ricky Skaggs,’ and later re-recorded it for his ‘Country Hits Bluegrass Style’ album.
+Skaggs once performed "Highway 40 Blues," along with "I Wouldn't Change You If I Could," on the syndicated TV show Hee Haw.
+He also included the song on both 2000's 16 Biggest Hits and his 2011 double disc, The Essential Ricky Skaggs; he then later re-recorded it for his Country Hits Bluegrass Style album.